enebular/docs/en/InfoMotion/CreateInfoMotion.md

 Data passed though InfoMotions can be controlled with daterange, timeline, play and live button.

-- Daterange - calander with start and end date.
+- Daterange - calendar with start and end date.

 ![daterange](/_asset/images/InfoMotion/enenbular-developers-infomotion-daterange.png)